nickytonline/nickytdotco/src/blog/creating-your-first-github-copilot-extension-a-step-by-step-guide-28g0.md

 3. After verifying the request, process the message and create a response.
 Here's a simple example that greets the user:

     ```typescript
+    c.header("Content-Type", "text/html");
+    c.header("X-Content-Type-Options", "nosniff");

+    return stream(c, async (stream) => {
+      try {
+        // Let GitHub Copilot know we are doing something
+        await stream.write(createAckEvent());

         const octokit = new Octokit({ auth: tokenForUser });
         const user = await octokit.request("GET /user");
         const prompt = getUserMessage(payload);

-    return c.text(
-      createAckEvent() +
+        await stream.write(
           createTextEvent(
             `Welcome ${user.data.login}!
-It looks like you asked the following question, "${prompt}".
-This is a GitHub Copilot extension template, so it's up to you to decide what you want to implement to answer prompts.`
+It looks like you asked the following question, "${prompt}". `
-        ) +
+          )
-        createDoneEvent()
         );

+        await stream.write(
+          createTextEvent(
+            "This is a GitHub Copilot extension template, so it's up to you to decide what you want to implement to answer prompts."
+          )
+        );

+        await stream.write(createDoneEvent());
+      } catch (error) {
+        await stream.write(
+          createErrorsEvent([
+            {
+              type: "agent",
+              message: error instanceof Error ? error.message : "Unknown error",
+              code: "PROCESSING_ERROR",
+              identifier: "processing_error",
+            },
+          ])
+        );
+      }
+    });
     ```

 This example uses the GitHub Octokit package to get the user's login name and greets them.
 The `createTextEvent` function is used to create the response that GitHub Copilot will display.
+Note as well, we are streaming the response in so that we can send a signal to GitHub Copilot that something is happening, i.e. `createAckEvent()`.
+Acknowledging the event will updated the Copilot user interface to a spinning indicator that something is happening.

 ## Exposing Your Extension